cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/flow_control/notes.md

 ## Combining Expressions

-- It is possible to combine multiple conditional expressions
+- It is possible to combine multiple conditional expressions.
 - `&&` and

 ```ruby